 Don’t forget your camera and at least one spare battery!
 Colder temperatures drain camera batteries more quickly so make sure you don’t miss a shot at the end of the day by bringing along a powerbank charger if you use your phone, or spare batteries for your camera.
 If you are planning to photograph the Northern Lights, you will want to bring your own sturdy tripod if you have one.

 We are big fans of the Maps.Me app here at Guide to Greenland.
-Download the app and the map of Greenland while you still have internet access (internet is very expensive in Greenland), and you’ll be set to find your way around during your stay.
+Download the app and the map of Greenland while you still have internet access (internet is not available everywhere and is very expensive in Greenland), and you’ll be set to find your way around during your stay.
 The app shows streets, places of interest, restaurants, accommodation and even some hiking trails.
-It can also tell you the best way to walk, drive or cycle from where you are to where you want to go - just remember to turn on your GPS when you arrive!
+It can also tell you the best way to walk, drive or cycle from where you are to where you want to go – just remember to turn on your GPS when you arrive!

 Located on the West coast of Greenland, it is possible to reach Sisimiut either by ship or by flying.